lsst-sitcom/sitcomtn-003/index.rst

 The Camera hexapod in the CCS.

-The camera hexapod LUT angle is defined the same way as the OCS zenith angle, ranging between 0 and 90 degrees.
+The camera hexapod LUT angle is defined the same way as the OCS elevation angle, ranging between 0 and 90 degrees.

 ..
 Important::